Self Defense, Security and Police Training

 Thanks to their effectiveness in real life scenarios, the martial arts that we teach at Kombat Arts are used by some individuals on Special Forces teams, such as the Navy SEALS and other units who regularly put themselves in life and death situations.
 They trust their lives to these techniques, and so do we.

-What is the best martial art for self defense?
+What is the best martial art for self defence?

 This is also a popular question that we get from our students.
 And again, it really depends on the individual.